Research

 Participatory Governance

-We will explore how policymakers at all levels in the U.S. and abroad can foster trust in AI systems, as well as how policymakers can incentivize broader participation, accountability, and inclusiveness in the design and deployment of these systems.
+We explore how policymakers at all levels in the U.S. and abroad can foster trust in AI systems, as well as how policymakers can incentivize broader participation, accountability, and inclusiveness in the design and deployment of these systems.

 Lead: Susan Ariel Aaronson, a research professor of international affairs at GW who is an expert in data-driven change and international data governance.